Applicant Guide - Collegiate Award

 - Project Description:

 - In 500 words or less, please provide a thorough description of your project.
 Note that we are not necessarily looking for an academic “Project Abstract” here, but if you have something written in such language, that is likely a good starting place.
-What we are after is a clear, understandable explanation of what you did, how it works, what was hard or challenging about the problem you solved, and how you overcame the challenges, without requiring the reader to be an expert with deep background knowledge.
+What we are after is a clear, understandable explanation of what you did, how it works, who your project is designed to benefit/impact, what was hard or challenging about the problem you solved, and how you overcame the challenges, without requiring the reader to be an expert with deep background knowledge.
 While our reviewers are ‘technical’ people, they may not know all about the tech area in which your project falls.

 - “Short Answer” Questions (350 words each):

-- Project Interest/Innovation: Whether you chose the project or were assigned to it, please describe the aspects that interested and inspired you the most.
+- Project Interest/Innovation: Whether you chose the project or were assigned to it, please describe the aspects that were technically innovative and interesting.